open-make/airtrack-doc-website/PixyCamConfig.md

 The PixyCam needs to be configured in order to work with the scripts on the Arduino.
 The Pixymon software is able to safe parameters at the PixyCam.

+## Install Arduino library {pagestep}

+To use the PixyCam with the Arduino, you need to download the latest library zip-file and import it in the Arduino IDE via Sketch -> Include Library.

+The zip-file for the PixyCam2 can be found at "https://pixycam.com/downloads-pixy2/".

+The zip-file for the PixyCam1 can be found at "https://pixycam.com/downloads-pixy1/".

 ## Install Pixymon {pagestep}

 Download the Pixymon software (at Pixycam.com)